Short-time statistics of extinction and blowup in reaction kinetics: Introduction

 The leading-order time-dependent WKB theory is quite informative.
 Most importantly, it correctly describes the leading-order, exponential behavior of $\mathcal{P}(T\to 0)$, including an essential singularity at $T=0$.
 It also gives the optimal path of the conditioned process which is interesting in itself.
 This theory misses, however, pre-exponential factors which can be very large, hence important.
 To account for these, one could go to the next, subleading WKB order.
 In practice this step is technically involved because of the explicit time dependence of this variant of WKB theory.

-As we show here, a much better alternative is to work with the Laplace-transformed backward master equation for the function $R(s,m)$ defined in Eq.~(\ref{LT}).
-Crucially, the Laplace-transformed backward master equation does not depend on time, which greatly simplifies the analysis.
-We show that, using the Laplace parameter $s$ as the large parameter (which is equivalent to small $T$) alongside with the strong inequality $m\gg 1$, one can develop a leading and subleading WKB approximation in a straightforward manner.
-For continuous Markovian stochastic processes, described by a Langevin equation with additive Gaussian white noise, a similar WKB method has been recently developed in Ref. \cite{M2025b}.
+As we show here, a much better alternative is to work with the Laplace-transformed backward master equation for the function $R(s,m)$ defined in Eq.~(\ref{LT}). \black{The backward master equation describes the time evolution of probabilities by integrating from a future state backward in time.
+This equation is convenient for an explicit tracking of the dependence of the solution on the initial condition (see e.g. Refs. \cite{gardiner,Redner_2001,Krapivsky_Redner_Ben-Naim_2010} for detailed explanations and derivations), and it is often used for the analysis of first-passage problems.
+Crucially, upon the Laplace transform in time, the backward master equation becomes time-independent}, which greatly simplifies the analysis.
+Here we show that, using the Laplace parameter $s$ as the large parameter (which is equivalent to \black{the same small parameter $T/\bar{T}\ll 1$ as in the time-dependent WKB method)} alongside the strong inequality $m\gg 1$ \black{(a large number of particles at $t=0$)}, one can develop a leading and subleading WKB approximation in a straightforward manner.
+For continuous Markovian stochastic processes, described by a Langevin equation with additive white Gaussian noise, a similar method has been recently developed in Ref. \cite{M2025b}.

-As we will see shortly, in the extinction case this WKB approximation captures both the leading-order exponential dependence of $\mathcal{P}(T)$, and the large $T$-dependent subleading prefactor, missing only an $O(1)$ factor.
+As we will see shortly, in the extinction case this variant of WKB approximation captures both the leading-order exponential dependence of $\mathcal{P}(T)$, and the large $T$-dependent subleading prefactor, missing only an $O(1)$ factor.
 The latter can also be determined if one can find an additional approximate solution to the Laplace-transformed backward master equation in the ``inner" region, that is for not too large $m$, including the region of $m=O(1)$ where the WKB solution is invalid.
 The lacking factor $O(1)$ can then be determined by matching the inner solution with the (leading and subleading) WKB solution in their common region of validity.
 In the blowup case, when starting from a small number of particles, the matching with the inner solution is necessary for determining the entire subleading prefactor.

 Rather than presenting the method in full generality, we demonstrate it by considering three examples which cover both extinction and blowup phenomena.
 These examples are also solvable exactly, which allows us to verify the method in all details.